Petricora/Per-Jorners-Fallout-1-Walkthrough/README.md

 - Moved style elements from HTML to CSS.
 - Used more modern HTML conventions (e.g. `<b>` -> `<strong>`).
 - Reformatted the tables for readability.

-No changes were made to the text itself.

 ---